Changissnz/nu_merchant_principal/README.md

-the doer to an alleged commander of the doer, that most prideful one, becomes something like another chain of events that could be called "humiliating" and "unserious", with objection not of an entirely absolute degree.
+the doer to an alleged commander of the doer, that most prideful one, becomes something like another chain of events that could be called "humiliating" and "unserious", with objection not of an entirely absolute degree, to the theorists.